Best Personal Loans In Malaysia 2025

 Overdue amount: | RM875 |

-In case you are on the verge of defaulting on your personal loan, you must immediately get in touch with the bank to discuss a possible recourse on your repayments.
+If you are on the verge of defaulting on your loan, you must immediately inform the bank to discuss a possible recourse on your repayments.

 Alternatively, you can engage Agensi Kaunseling dan Pengurusan Kredit (AKPK), a debt management program by Bank Negara Malaysia that offers free services on money management, credit counselling and debt restructuring for individuals.

-Can I settle my personal loan outstanding balances off early?
+Can I settle my outstanding loan balances early?

-You have the option to settle off your outstanding loan balances before the end of tenure, subject to terms and conditions of your personal loan.
+You can settle your outstanding loan balances before the end of your tenure, subject to the terms and conditions of your loan.

 Tips: A personal loan is usually calculated on a flat rate basis; therefore, a partial settlement is not advisable.
-If you have double paid your monthly installment for the month, the bank will deem it as an “Advance Payment”, which will not reduce your interest payment and the principal amount for the month.
+If you have double-paid your monthly instalment for the month, the bank will deem it an “Advance Payment” which will not reduce your interest payment and the principal amount for the month.

-An Early Settlement fee may or may not be charged, depending on the personal loan agreement.
+You must inform the bank in a written notice before your loan early settlement.
+Furthermore, an Early Settlement fee may or may not be charged, depending on your loan agreement.

 You have the flexibility to make your monthly instalment payment in various channels such as follows: